23W-GBAC/RHYAN2/AUTOMATION.md

 ## TOOL TO USE FOR THE PROJECT.
 After carrying out some resarch discovered that there several tools to use for my project that being java,javascript,c++ and others.But am going to use python for this specific project as I have some knowledge about python.
 We  giong to use python to create a website that gives infomation about the latest information about cancer using its flask model and a News API
+### TASK1
+  Writing a code to create the app.Using python import Flask a web framework and requests a library for making HTTP requests.
+Setting up a source for the information am going to used an API called newsAPI.org registered and obtained an access token.Created a templates folder and open up an Index.html file.
+This HTML template uses Jinja2 templating syntax to dynamically display the latest news articles.
+It loops through the list of news articles obtained from the Flask route and displays relevant information such as title, description, source, and a link to read more.Then use the flask render template function to the Index.html in the template folder.
+###RUNNING THE APP.
+After writing the python script and rendering the Index.httml in the template file it took gave me a link that runs on net and gave me results showing the latest cancer news.
+#### Then copied my code and put in into the script.py,copied the index. file,gitinore and requirements.txt file to my github repository.
+#### Challenge.
+Since my repository is public repo my code can be accesed by anyone and so is myAPI key.I used chatgpt to give a solution.
+For this I created a new secretes repository on github and have it as a variablethen replaced the API in my code by the variable and imported the os module of python which was added to my code.After this my API code was secured

+##### import os

+##### api_key = os.environ.get('YOUR_API_KEY')